mlua-rs/rlua/README.md

 should not be possible to trigger, and if you trigger them this should be considered a bug.

-There are some caveats to the panic / abort guarantee, however:
+Caveats to the panic / abort guarantee:

   * `rlua` reserves the right to panic on API usage errors.
-Currently, the only time this will happen is when passed a registry handle type from a different main Lua state.
+Currently, the only time this will happen is when passed a registry handle type from a different Lua state.
   * Currently, there are no memory or execution limits on scripts, so untrusted scripts can always at minimum infinite loop or allocate arbitrary amounts of memory.